dsingh2244/drag-drop/README.md

-# drag one cell's content to another cell and drop.
-This will exchange the cell's content. you con undo your last move only.
+# Drag and drop the contents of one cell to another cell.
+This will exchange the contents of the cell.
+You only undo your last move.